 Thus we have shown the contributions from nonreduced curves and from curves with 5 or more singularities (and their degenerations) are of the required form.
 It remains to control the contributions from reduced curves with precisely 4 singularities, ignoring those that are degenerations of curves with 5 or more singularities.

 Say that $4$ points on $\Qsplit \cong \P^1 \times \P^1$ are in \emph{general position} if no $2$ of them lie on a ruling and they do not all lie on an irreducible $(1,1)$-curve.
 If an irreducible $(3,3)$-curve has $4$ singularities, the singularities must be in general position.
-The reducible $(3,3)$-curves with $4$ singularities that we must consider are of two types: \begin{enumerate}[(A)] \item $(2,2)+(1,1)$ (the $4$ singularities lie on an irreducible $(1,1)$-curve) \item $(3,2)+(0,1)$, the $(3,2)$-curve irreducible, with $1$ singularity, and $3$ of the $4$ singularities lie on a ruling.
+The reducible $(3,3)$-curves with $4$ singularities that we must consider are of two types: \begin{enumerate}[(A)] \item $(2,2)+(1,1)$, where the $4$ singularities lie on an irreducible $(1,1)$-curve; \item $(3,2)+(0,1)$, where the $(3,2)$-curve is irreducible with $1$ singularity.
+The other $3$ singularities lie on a ruling.
 (Note that when $2$ singularities lie on a ruling, the ruling necessarily contains a third singularity.) \end{enumerate} We first deal with the reducible curves.

 (E): Fix the $(1,1)$-curve.
-For $n = 0$, the signed count is divisble by $s_4(\P^1) = 0$, by varying the singularities on the $(1,1)$-curve.
+For $n = 0$, the signed count $S_d(\Csplit_n)$ is divisible by $s_4(\P^1) = 0$, by varying the singularities on the $(1,1)$-curve.
 To see that this cancellation persists for $n \leq 3$, one only needs to understand in which situations an additional marked point fails to impose a condition on $(3,3)$-curves of this type.
 There are two such cases.
 First, if the marked point is on the $(1,1)$-curve, then the contribution is still divisibly by $s_4(\P^1)$.